 There are many affordable hosting options out there.
 However, as we touched on earlier, the cheaper options sometimes come with other problems.
 Web hosting is often a ‘you get what you pay for’ situation.

 Every site’s budget is different, so we can’t decide exactly what type of plan is best for you.
-Our best recommendation is to look for plans that are low cost, while still providing a wide range of features and high performance scores.
+Our best recommendation is to look for plans that are low cost, while still providing good functionality and high performance scores.

-Finally, it’s always a good idea to consider how you’ll install WordPress on your new hosting account.
+Finally, it’s always a good idea to consider how you’ll install WordPress – your content management system on your new hosting account.
 While this may seem unimportant at first, your WordPress installation options can make a big difference in the ease of setting up your website.

 No matter which hosting provider you choose, you’ll always be able to install WordPress manually.
 This involves accessing your server via File Transfer Protocol (FTP), using a client such as FileZilla.